Elnaril/credit-rate-limit/README.md

 # Credit Rate Limiter

-> Easily rate limit async requests to API using credits, computation unit per second (CUPS) or request units, in addition to those just counting the number of request per time unit
+> Easily rate limit async requests to API using credits, computation unit per second (CUPS) or request units, in addition to those just counting the number of requests per time unit

 ## Overview